-As members of Resolution, the Family team at Blake Morgan strive to reduce conflict as far as possible in all cases that are dealt with.
+As members of Resolution, our Family team strive to reduce conflict as far as possible in all cases that are dealt with.
 This is often made challenging by the current law in respect of divorce.

 In order to divorce at present, couples must either live apart for a substantial period, or allege fault on the part of their husband or wife.
 This is entirely unsatisfactory for couples who have simply drifted apart, for those who wish to minimise tension, both for their own benefit but also for the benefit of their children, and for those for whom living apart for a number of years is simply not possible without a financial agreement in place.

 It is also unsatisfactory if your spouse does not want to be divorced.
 Very few people can fail to have noticed the recent case of Mrs Owens, who has not been permitted to divorce her husband, despite being reportedly unhappy in the marriage.
 The litigation that followed must have been emotional and stressful for all involved.